Using a Mortgage to Buy a Business

 What are the alternatives?

-There are several other forms of commercial lending which could help you buy a business.
-These include:
+Several other forms of commercial lending could help you buy a business.

 Unsecured business loan

-If the amount required to buy your business property is below £25,000 an unsecured business loan might be a better alternative, which would not require any security for the lender and could be arranged fairly quickly.
+If the amount required to buy your business property is below £25,000, an unsecured business loan might be a better alternative.
+This would not require any security for the lender and could be arranged fairly quickly.

 This might be viable if you already have capital to invest but need extra funds to complete the deal.